Help us improve your experience.

 Do you have time for a two-minute survey?

-IPv4 addresses are 32-bit numbers that are typically displayed in dotted decimal notation and contains two primary parts—the network prefix and the host number.
-IPv6 is a 128-bits address and consists of eight groups of four hexadecimal digits.
-The following topics describe:
+IPv4 addresses are 32-bit numbers that are typically displayed in dotted decimal notation and contains two primary parts: the network prefix and the host number.
+The topics below describe the following:

 IPv4 addresses are 32-bit numbers that are typically displayed in dotted decimal notation.
 A 32-bit address contains two primary parts: the network prefix and the host number.